jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

       a test failure by raising any exception during the function call.
     - `post_test_callable` : the name of a function callable to run after this test is run.
 This callable can initiate a test failure by raising any exception during the function call.
-    - `payload_callable` : the name of a function callable to run to dynamically generate the request payload.
+    - `req_data_callable` : the name of a function callable to run to dynamically generate the request payload.
 This must be a function that returns a dictionary of request payload items.
 This can be used to apply request payload items that may by dynamic such as IDs.
-If this test also has a `payload` specified, this callable will simply be merged into the test's `payload`.
+If this test also has a `req_data` specified, this callable will simply be merged into the test's `req_data`.

 - `post_tests` : A list of dictionary formatted test parameters for POST requests.
 If this endpoint does not support POST requests, you do not need to override this property.
 If this endpoint does support POST request, but does not require any payload data to receive a valid response you must set this value to `[{}]`.
 Each dictionary can contain:
     - `name` : set a descriptive name to be printed alongside test results (defaults to `unnamed test`)
-    - `payload` : a nested dictionary that contains the request payload to use when running the test (defaults to `{}`)
+    - `req_data` : a nested dictionary that contains the request payload to use when running the test (defaults to `{}`)
-    - `status` : an integer that specifies the tests expected HTTPS status code (defaults to `200`)
+    - `resp_data` : a nested dictionary that contains the expected API response data.    - `status` : an integer that specifies the tests expected HTTPS status code (defaults to `200`)
     - `return` : an integer that specifies the tests expected API return code (defaults to `0`)
     - `resp_time` : a float that specifies the tests maximum response time expected from the API endpoint
     - `delay` : an integer that specifies how many seconds a test should wait until starting